liaulab/DNMT3A_base_editor_scanning/README.md

 - Library-input-v3.csv, which contains the sequences of library sgRNAs and base information.

 ## 2. Base editor scanning data analysis scripts
 Code used for processing raw reads and analyzing DNMT3A base editor scanning results, including PWES analysis.
 'Batch_info.csv' input file is included in this directory.
+Supplementary Table 2 provides the normalized counts for each replicate; raw reads are available upon request.

 ## 3. Genotyping analysis scripts